 - 4(1) For the purposes of section 22 of the Act, the following are designated archives:

 - (a) affiliates;

 - (b) the Department of Health;

 - (c) health professional bodies that regulate members of a health profession pursuant to an Act;

 - (d) regional health authorities;

 - (e) Saskatchewan Archives Board;

-- (f) Saskatchewan Health Information Network;
+- (f) eHealth Saskatchewan;

 - (g) University of Regina Archives;

 - (h) University of Saskatchewan Archives.

 - (2) Nothing in this section requires a designated archive to accept personal health information from a trustee.